Roland-Hufnagel/capstone-project/README.md

 ## Features coming in the future

 - Facebook Login
-- Add a description to the survey
+- Add a description to the survey (done)
 - Searchbar to find explicit surveys faster
 - Save an existing survey as a new one
 - Give the survey your look and feel by adding an image and color